FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/03/32_Task2.md

 ![](image-t2-2b.png)

 {{% notice info %}}
-**Note:** You may change the default region in the terraform.tfvars file to another FortiGate CNF supported region if you don't have a valid keypair in that region and you don't want to create one for this workshop.
+**Note:** You may change the default region in the terraform.tfvars file to another FortiGate supported region if you don't have a valid keypair in that region and you don't want to create one for this workshop.
 {{% /notice %}}

 ![](image-t2-3.png)